 Jim is the West Region Commercial Executive for Banner Bank, managing the commercial and specialty banking activities for the bank in Western Washington and Western Oregon.
 Previously, Jim’s roles have been as a division manager with commercial and retail banking responsibilities, and commercial banking center manager and on and on.
 Jim is a graduate of the University of Washington Bothell (IAS) 1995, Pacific Coast Banking School 2005 and Northwest Intermediate Commercial Banking School (1993).
 His community involvement includes ranges from serving on the boards of chambers of commerce to volunteering in the classroom for Junior Achievement.

-Rick Shea is the President and CEO of Spiration.
+Rick Shea is a serial entrepreneur in the biomedical device industry.
+Most recently, he was the president and CEO of Spiration.
 Shea joined Spiration in 2000, with more than 28 years of medical device and health care industry experience.has lead Spiration through significant growth and development and now commercialization of the company’s minimally invasive IBV Valve System for the treatment of severe emphysema and for the treatment of air leaks post-thoracic surgery.
 Prior to joining Spiration, Shea held a broad range of executive positions, in sales, marketing, distribution, and research and manufacturing capacities.
 Shea earned a bachelor in science degree in marketing from Nichols College.

 Preston Simmons is the Chief Executive Officer for Providence Health & Services, Western Washington Region – Northwest.
 He is responsible for a complex delivery system that contains the 491 licensed bed Providence Regional Medical Center, Everett, a network of Ambulatory Clinics and other related healthcare services.
 He joined Providence in 2007.